MicrosoftDocs/sdk-api/sdk-api-src/content/isolatedwindowsenvironmentutils/nf-isolatedwindowsenvironmentutils-isprocessinisolatedwindowsenvironment.md

     return PrintError(__LINE__, hr);
   }

-  if (isInIsolatedWindowsEnvironment == TRUE) //app is running in isolated environment {
+  if (isInIsolatedWindowsEnvironment == TRUE) //app is running in Isolated Environment {
     //do not save changes to the app’s user settings in this case PrintInfo(L"Discarding changes to app’s user settings.\n");